 ...'cause they can get hurt

 Accidents happen.
-Having a restaurant workers’ comp insurance policy in place ensures hospitality workers rights by safeguarding their jobs and wages in the event of an accident.
+Having a restaurant workers’ compensation insurance policy in place ensures hospitality workers rights by safeguarding their jobs and wages in the event of an accident.
 It also provides your business with a layer of protection in terms of lost wages and medical expenses.

 Workers' comp insurance covers both the employer and the injured worker.
 Like all types of insurance, it acts as a safety net in case of an accident.